 - Aim to have two to four work experience sections and three to six bullet points for each work experience on your fast food restaurant resume.
 With so little space, include metrics and active voice while avoiding unnecessary filler words.

 - When working in an AI resume builder, write your work experience in a reverse-chronological style.
-State your most recent experience at the top of your resume and work backward.

 Related resume guides

-How to Describe Restaurant Experience on a Resume
+How to Write a Restaurant Resume

-- Use any experience that can demonstrate the right skills
+Use any experience that can demonstrate the right skills

 Whether you’re looking for a restaurant management position, hoping to get your first job in the industry as a server, or somewhere in between, you won’t always have past job experience that seems directly applicable.
 The good news is that just about any project or seemingly irrelevant job can still demonstrate the skills and abilities you’ll need at the restaurant.